-- meet University-Wide Standards for Graduate Teaching Assistants at Florida State University, - read the Florida State University Teaching Assistant Handbook, and - attend the University's Program for Instructional Excellence (PIE) Teaching Conference.

-Program for Instructional Excellence (PIE) Conference

-This training satisfies the required graduate student TA policy training, as determined by university-wide TA Standards.
-A student who fails to complete the university-wide training requirements for their specific TA role may lose their TA position, per FSU policy.
-For more information, visit https://pie.fsu.edu.
+- meet University-Wide Standards for Graduate Teaching Assistants at Florida State University, and - complete the Essential Policies and Practices Training for TAs offered by the Center for the Advancement of Teaching.
+Students who fail to complete the university-wide training requirements for their specific TA role may lose their TA position, per FSU policy.

-SPEAK Exam for International Teaching Assistantships
+SPEAK Exam for International Teaching Assistants

 International students must successfully pass the SPEAK (Speaking Proficiency English Assessment Kit) Test.
 SPEAK is a tool used by the University to evaluate the English-speaking ability of non-native speakers of English.
 The test is administered by the Center for Intensive English Studies to international students who have been appointed or will be appointed as teaching assistants in an academic department at Florida State University.
-A minimum score of 50 is required on the SPEAK test or the student must take designated undergraduate-level English speaking preparatory courses until certification is achieved.
+A minimum score of 50 is required on the SPEAK test or the student must take designated undergraduatelevel English speaking preparatory courses until certification is achieved.